 Wear App Manager

-Manage all your Android Wear smartwatch apps from a single convenient location
+Manage all your Wear OS smartwatch apps from a single convenient location

-Wear App Manager's headline feature is to show all your Android Wear apps - and only your Wear apps - in one convenient location.
+Wear App Manager's headline feature is to show all your Wear OS apps - and only your Wear apps - in one convenient location.
 The app list screen is where it happens.

 Choose from a list or grid-based layout, and sort the apps by name, size, or date.
 See at a glance which apps may be missing their wearable-side components, or if any are only on your watch.
 Maybe you’d get more functionality from also having the phone companion for some of these?